hyperledger/indy-hipe/text/feature-discovery/README.md

 can play in the associated protocol, and, optionally, the message types it can *receive* (not send).

-Response messages say, "Here are some protocols I know about that matched your query, and some things I can do with each one."
+Response messages say, "Here are some protocols I support that matched your query, and some things I can do with each one."

 ##### Sparse Responses